New to the database?

 - The Cross Tool can track any pollinations in a breeding program.

-- Each cross has a globally unique cross name.
+- Each cross has a globally unique cross id.

-- Supported cross types are: biparental, self, open, bulk, bulk_self, bulk_open, or doubled_haploid
+- Supported cross types are: biparental, self, open, backcross, sib, polycross, bulk, bulk_self, bulk_open, doubled_haploid, or dihaploid_induction

 - For an open pollinated cross, the cross can be defined as between female accession A and male population P1 (populations in the database are defined strictly as groups of accessions).
 If the male parent is not known, it can be left blank.